Do you desire to know what causes slow processing speed? We’ve got you covered in this article!

 It is not out of place to see a gifted student experience slow processing speed.
 A close example is what I related earlier.

-The student was slow processing information, but he was never a dullard.
+The student was slow to process information, but he was never a dullard.
 He’s brilliant.

 So, slow processing speed isn’t a formal learning disability.